singleron-RD/CeleScope/docs/featureCounts.md

 - Assigning uniquely mapped reads to genomic features with FeatureCounts.

 ## Input
-- BAM file from step STAR.
+- BAM file from step star.

 ## Output
 - `{sample}` Numbers of reads assigned to features (or meta-features).